Solomon Mahlangu Freedom College: Financial backers

-The Solomon Mahlangu Freedom College would receive its funds from foreign donors.
-Most of the ANCs Scandinavian countries donations went into education with Norway and Sweden contributing $12 million in 1985 and $25 million by 1988.
-The latter's aid was provided by the Swedish International Developmental Cooperation Agency.
-Other donations for the work came from the German Democratic Republic, Soviet Union, United Nations Development Programme, World Health Organization (WHO) solidarity organisations and individuals.
+The college received funding from foreign donors.
+Most Scandinavian donations to the ANC were spent on education, with Norway and Sweden contributing $12 million in 1985 and $25 million respectively by 1988.
+Swedish aid was provided by the Swedish International Developmental Cooperation Agency.
+Other donations for the work came from the German Democratic Republic, Soviet Union, United Nations Development Programme, World Health Organization (WHO) solidarity organisations, and individuals.

 Closure

 On its closure on 9 September 1992, the educational complex consisted of a pre-primary, primary and secondary school, the farm, furniture factory and other support units.
 The infrastructure that remained behind was integrated into the Sokoine University of Agriculture.
-In 1991, the National Co-ordinating Committee on for the Return of Exiles set up the Batlagae Trust, who through the means of bursaries, would integrate the school's pupils back into the South African education system on their return to the country.
+In 1991, the National Co-ordinating Committee on for the Return of Exiles set up the Batlagae Trust, who through the means of bursaries, integrated the school's pupils back into the South African education system on their return to the country.

-The school's archives now rest at the University of Fort Hare.
+The school's archives are held at the University of Fort Hare.
 The documents began to arrive in September 1992 and stored in Centre for Cultural Studies before being moved to the Howard Pim Library in 1995.